ShizukaDonaghue/happy-beans/TESTING.md

 </details>

 ## Accessibility
 [Wave Web Accessibility Evaluation Tools](https://wave.webaim.org/) was used to test accessibility.
-Errors identified were related to Crispy Form.
+The only errors identified were for Crispy Form fields.
 Please see below results for each page.

 <details>
   <summary>Home Page - No errors</summary>